Configuration

 Modes

-- Train: For training a YOLO11 model on a custom dataset.
+- Train: Train a YOLO model on a custom dataset.

-- Predict: For making predictions using a trained YOLO11 model on new images or videos.
+- Predict: Use a trained YOLO model to make predictions on new images or videos.

-- Export: For exporting a YOLO11 model to a format that can be used for deployment.
+- Export: Export a YOLO model for deployment.

-- Track: For tracking objects in real-time using a YOLO11 model.
+- Track: Track objects in real-time using a YOLO model.

 Argument | Default | Description |